 - Indian languages – Hindi, Urdu, Bengali, Telugu, Tamil, Sinhala

 - Somali, Georgian, Armenian, Turkish, Kurdish, Azerbajani, Turkmen, Khmer, Vietnamese, Thai… et cetera

 P.S.
 This group includes many more languages that are not listed here.
-You can always check the full (but-not-exhaustive) list of category III languages in Foreign Service Institute webpage.
+You can always check the full (but not exhaustive) list of category III languages on the Foreign Service Institute webpage.